EILSF exits Sutures India with 3.2x returns as CX Partners buys stake for $37M

 (Edited by Prem Udayabhanu)

-CX Capital Management Ltd. is a private equity firm with $515 million assets under management.
+CX Capital Management Ltd. is a private equity firm with $500 million assets under management.
 It provides growth capital to companies operating in India.
-The firm seeks to invest in healthcare, steel and manufacturing sectors.
-The firm was founded in 2008 and is based in New Delhi, India.
-CX Partners was founded by Ajay Relan former Head of Citigroup Venture Capital International.
+The firm also makes distressed, turnaround, and mezzanine investments.
+The firm seeks to invest in power, electronics, hotels, telecommunications, consumer products and services, information technology and financial services.
+The company was founded in 2008 and is based in New Delhi, India.

 - Exclusive: CX Partners invests more in restaurant chain Barbeque Nation